 William Doyle has served as our Executive Chairman since 2016, as Chairman of the Board since 2009 and has been a director of NovoCure since 2004.
-Mr. Doyle has served as a director of Minerva Neurosciences, Inc., a clinical-stage biopharmaceutical company, since 2017.
-Mr. Doyle has also been the managing director of WFD Ventures LLC, a private venture capital firm he cofounded, since 2002 and was formerly a member of the investment team at Pershing Square Capital Management L.P., a private investment firm.
+Mr. Doyle has served as a director of Optinose, Inc., a commercial-stage specialty pharmaceuticals company, since 2004 and Minerva Neurosciences, Inc., a clinical-stage biopharmaceutical company, since 2017.
+Mr. Doyle has also been the managing director of WFD Ventures LLC, a private venture capital firm he co-founded, since 2002 and was formerly a member of the investment team at Pershing Square Capital Management L.P., a private investment firm.
 Prior to 2002, Mr. Doyle was a member of Johnson & Johnson's Medical Devices and Diagnostics Group Operating Committee and was vice president, Licensing and Acquisitions.
 While at Johnson & Johnson, Mr. Doyle was also chairman of the Medical Devices Research and Development Council, Worldwide president of Biosense-Webster, Inc. and a member of the board of directors of Cordis Corporation and Johnson & Johnson Development Corporation, Johnson & Johnson's venture capital subsidiary.
-From 1992 to 1995, Mr. Doyle was a management consultant in the healthcare group of McKinsey & Company.
 Mr. Doyle holds an S.B. in materials science and engineering from the Massachusetts Institute of Technology and an M.B.A. from Harvard Business School.
+Mr. Doyle serves on Harvard Business School's Board of Dean's Advisors and MIT's Institute of Medical Engineering & Science Visiting Committee.